 It is important to remember that the Policy covers the cost of defending a claim or allegation of a Wrongful Act, no matter how spurious that allegation may be.
 Therefore, the Trustee does not necessarily have had to have done something wrong in order for the Policy to pay out, someone only has to accuse them of having committed a Wrongful Act.

 Not all Policies provide the same coverage and therefore it is important to shop around to ensure that the most comprehensive cover is available at the best terms.

 ULP are independent and specialist insurance brokers that are true experts in the PTL field.
 We offer a bespoke service to help Trustees, Sponsors and Advisers understand the Insurance solutions available and we negotiate hard to ensure that the best coverage options are secured for the best price.
 We can advise on Policy coverage differences, so that you can make an informed decision as to what best meets your specific requirements.

-We offer a ‘free of charge’ service to source and price options, from a variety of Insurers, and only if and when insurance cover is taken out we will receive a commission from the Insurer who has issued the Policy.
+We offer a ‘free of charge’ service to source and price options from a variety of Insurers, and only if and when insurance cover is taken out will we receive any payment, and that will be a commission paid to us by the Insurer who has issued the Policy.

 We will discuss with you how to identify your demands and needs for insurance, or those of the clients you are representing.
-At your request, we can visit you to help you understand what is available from the insurance market.
+At your request, we can meet with you either in person or ‘virtually’ to help you understand what is available from the insurance market.

 On receipt of a brief Indication Request Form we will seek indicative terms from a range of Insurers in the market, giving you alternatives and choices to consider as well as factoring for budget purposes.